CORPORATE TAX IN UAE

 Are you ready for UAE Corporate Tax?

-Hiring the best corporate tax consultants in Dubai, UAE for tax advisory services has become the need of the hour as businesses need to be prepared for the newly announced tax by June 1st 2023.
+Registration for Corporate Tax in UAE has been started.
+Hiring the best corporate tax consultants in Dubai, UAE for tax advisory services has become the need of the hour as businesses need to be registered for Corporate Tax.

 Even though the UAE Corporate Tax Law is yet to be finalised, the Ministry of Finance (MoF) has issued relevant guidelines and a consultation document to help businesses to start their preparations.
 Understanding the gravity of the situation, leading chartered accountants firms in Dubai such as Jitendra Chartered Accountants (JCA) start offering corporate tax services.
 JCA offers robust advisory on assessing the compliance requirements of the businesses.